civican/legisinfo/44-1/bills/C-70/bill_text.md

 ### Section 11.22

-      **(1)** The Director may authorize a designated employee to query **or exploit** a Canadian dataset that is not the subject of a valid judicial authorization issued under section 11.13 or a foreign dataset that is not the subject of a valid authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, if the Director concludes
+      **(1)** The Director may authorize a designated employee to query or exploit a Canadian dataset that is not the subject of a valid judicial authorization issued under section 11.13 or a foreign dataset that is not the subject of a valid authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, if the Director concludes

-        that the dataset was collected by the Service under **section 11.05**; and
+        that the dataset was collected by the Service under section 11.05; and

-        that there are exigent circumstances that require a query **or exploitation** of the dataset
+        that there are exigent circumstances that require a query or exploitation of the dataset

-        to **acquire intelligence for the purpose of preserving** the life or safety of any individual, or
+        to acquire intelligence for the purpose of preserving the life or safety of any individual, or

   **(2)** Paragraphs 11.22(2)(b) and (c) of the Act are replaced by the following:

-    a description of the dataset to be queried **or exploited**; and
+    a description of the dataset to be queried or exploited; and

-    the grounds on which the Director concludes that the query **or exploitation** is likely to produce the intelligence referred to in subparagraph (1)(b)(i) or (ii).
+    the grounds on which the Director concludes that the query or exploitation is likely to produce the intelligence referred to in subparagraph (1)(b)(i) or (ii).

   **(3)** The portion of subsection 11.22(2.1) of the Act before paragraph (a) is replaced by the following:

-    **(2.1)** The Service may retain the results of a query **or exploitation** performed under subsection (1) if
+    **(2.1)** The Service may retain the results of a query or exploitation performed under subsection (1) if

 ### Section 26

 Paragraphs 11.24(3)(b) and (c) of the Act are replaced by the following:

-limit access to those datasets to designated employees and take reasonable measures to ensure that any information that they obtained, or to which they had access, is only communicated for the purpose of performing **the Service's** duties **and** functions under this Act;
+limit access to those datasets to designated employees and take reasonable measures to ensure that any information that they obtained, or to which they had access, is only communicated for the purpose of performing the Service's duties and functions under this Act;

-establish record keeping requirements for those datasets with respect to the rationale for their collection and retention, the details of each query and exploitation, the results of those queries and exploitations, and if the results were retained for the purpose of performing **the Service's** duties **and** functions under section 12, 12.1, 15 or 16; and
+establish record keeping requirements for those datasets with respect to the rationale for their collection and retention, the details of each query and exploitation, the results of those queries and exploitations, and if the results were retained for the purpose of performing the Service's duties and functions under section 12, 12.1, 15 or 16; and

 ### Section 27

 Paragraph 11.25(c) of the Act is replaced by the following:

-in the case of a query **or exploitation** performed on the basis of exigent circumstances under section 11.22, give the Review Agency a copy of the Director's authorization under that section and indicate the results of the query **or exploitation** and any actions taken after obtaining those results.
+in the case of a query or exploitation performed on the basis of exigent circumstances under section 11.22, give the Review Agency a copy of the Director's authorization under that section and indicate the results of the query or exploitation and any actions taken after obtaining those results.

 ### Section 28

 The Act is amended by adding the following after section 11.25:

-#### **Threats to the Security of Canada**
+#### Threats to the Security of Canada

 ### Section 29

 The Act is amended by adding the following after section 12.2:

-#### **Security Assessments and Advice**
+#### Security Assessments and Advice

 ### Section 30

 The Act is amended by adding the following after section 15:

-#### **Assistance and Cooperation**
+#### Assistance and Cooperation

 ### Section 31